When you first bring a new dog into the home, you may look into different ways to crate-train your Doodle.

 Can Reduce Anxiety

-- And finally, crate training your pup can reduce anxiety when you are away.
+And finally, crate training your pup can reduce anxiety when you are away.
 Since this crate is a place where your dog will gladly go to escape the world and have alone time, it is also a place that is calming.

-- Your dog knows that this crate is a place that will keep him safe.
-He knows he may get a special toy or treat to help the day pass by.
-Just remember that for this to work, the kennel has to be respected, not feared.
+Your dog knows that this crate is a place that will keep him safe.
+He knows he may get a special toy or treat to help the day pass.
+Remember that for this to work, the kennel must be respected, not feared.

-Your dog will no longer howl when he is alone, and your bond will become stronger.
+Your dog will no longer howl when alone, and your bond will become stronger.
 These are all very important to have when you own a Doodle.